drakeor/koiz-os/README.md

+**Note that my initial goal was to get to userspace processes, which I accomplished in November 2022.
+I'm currently not planning any major features, though I may come back to document and clean up parts of this repository**

 # KoiZ Operating System

 Built mostly as an educational pet project.
 It's an x86_64 based general operating system built in C and ASM.
 Most of the code and implementations inside are written by me.
 Code that is not mine is labeled as such.